 In an embedded system protecting local resources, it might be acceptable to restart the service.

 Deployments that require always-on service availability require some sort of load balancing solution at minimum between AM and AM client applications.
 The load balancer itself must be redundant, too, so that it does not become a single point of failure.
-Illustrations in Chapter 3, "Example Deployment Topology", show multiple levels of load balancing for availability and firewalls for security.
+Illustrations in "Example Deployment Topology", show multiple levels of load balancing for availability and firewalls for security.

 Is the service critical enough to warrant deployment across multiple sites?